-Dedicated Improvement and Reflection Time (DIRT): Teachers work with each child setting and tracking a personal goal that builds proficiency in reading.
-The goal for each child will be displayed in the classroom on a Reading Framework (that has been developed by the Corinda teachers).
-The framework will be a visual reminder to the child and teaching staff of the focus at any particular time.
-Parents can also see on the framework what their child is focussing on when they visit the classroom.
+Dedicated Improvement and Reflection Time (DIRT):

+Teachers work with each child; setting and tracking a personal goal that builds proficiency in reading.
+The goal for each child is displayed within the classroom on a Reading Framework (developed by Corinda teachers).
+The framework is a visual reminder to the child and teaching staff of their focus at any particular time.

+Parents are invited to visit and view the framework with their child.

-The other dimension of DIRT focuses on children having the opportunity to re-do an aspect of learning, taking on the feedback that their teacher has provided regarding that work.
+The other dimension of DIRT focuses on children having the opportunity to re-do an aspect of learning, taking on the feedback their teacher has provided.
 Through this additional information (feedback) from the teacher, children have the ability to take their learning to a new level of accomplishment.

 This complements the notion that collaboration and conferencing enhances student understanding of learning (as confirmed in the Corinda EIM).